shubhampachori12110095/FlappyBird_DQN/README.md

 ## Instruction to run the code:
 ### 1. Substitute the background of the OpenAI gym and change the reward
 Firstly,  we need to substitute the background image of OpenAI gym.
-The substitute images are in the 'assets_substitute' folder.
+The substitute images are in the `assets_substitute` folder.
 The background images in the openai gym should in the path: `PyGame-Learning-Environment-master/ple/games/flappybird/assets`.
+You can also revise the source code of the game, the file is in the path: `PyGame-Learning-Environment-master/ple/games/flappybird/__init__.py`.

 Secondly, we need to change the reward of the game, the file is in the path: `PyGame-Learning-Environment-master/ple/games/base/pygamewrapper.py`.
 Then change the reward as follows:
 ```python